-From Sadio Mane to Christopher Nkunku, Florian Wirtz and Mario Götze, Bundesliga clubs have been active early on in this summer's transfer window, be it through big-name signings, high-profile contract extensions or bringing familiar faces back to Germany's top flight.
+From Sadio Mane to Christopher Nkunku, Timo Werner, Florian Wirtz and Mario Götze, Bundesliga clubs have been working overtime during this summer’s transfer window, be it through big-name signings, high-profile contract extensions or bringing familiar faces back to Germany’s top flight.
 All of which points to a star-studded 2022/23 campaign…

 Borussia Dortmund began the transfer merry-go-round as early as February this year with the announcement that they had agreed a deal to bring Bayern Munich centre-back Niklas Süle to the club from July onwards.

-The Germany international arrives on a free transfer, given that his contract in Munich expires at the end of June.
+The Germany international arrived on a free transfer, given that his contract in Munich expired at the end of June.
 He will be tasked with plugging the gaps in a leaky defence that conceded 52 goals in the Bundesliga last season - only one fewer than relegated Arminia Bielefeld.

 He will be aided in that mission by fellow new arrival and Germany international Nico Schlotterbeck, who moves to the Signal Iduna Park from Freiburg.